happyjeffery88/AFBlegal/TermsOfService.md

 ## Terms of Service for Asian Farming Bank
 Effective Date: [January 9th 2025]

-Asian Farming Bank (referred to as "the Bot").
-By inviting or using the Bot in any Discord server or direct messages, you agree to these Terms and Conditions (the "Terms").
-Please read them carefully.
-If you do not agree, refrain from using this application.
+Asian Farming Bank is a bot designed to be a simulation that is integrated within Discord.
+By inviting and using Asian Farming Bank (referred to as "the bot"), you agree to comply with and be bound by these Terms of Service ("Terms").
+If you do not agree to these Terms, you must discontinue use of the bot immediately.

 # About these Terms of Service
-Asian Farming Bank is a Discord bot designed to be a simulation that is integrated within Discord.
-These Terms govern your access to and use of the Bot and its services.
-By using the Bot, you agree to comply with these Terms, as well as Discord's Terms of Service and Community Guidelines.
+By adding, using, or interacting with the bot in any way, you acknowledge that you have read, understood, and agree to these Terms of Service as well as Discord's Terms of Service and Community Guidelines..
+These Terms apply to all users of the bot, including developers, staff, administrators, individual members and users.

 # Eligibility
 To use Asian Farming Bank, you must: